-If your heat pump is not well-maintained, does not work properly, continues to cost you money, and is too old, it’s time to consider heat pump replacement.
+If your heat pump is not well-maintained, doesn’t work properly, continues to cost you too much money, or is too old, it’s time to consider heat pump replacement.

 Why is my heat pump blowing cold air when the heat is on?

 - The heat pump isn’t actually blowing cold air, it just feels like it.